Pamela Schwartz, communications director at the National Priorities Project. She joins us from Chicopee, Massachusetts.

 AMY GOODMAN: That’s for the Spanish-American War.

 RUTH BENN: The Spanish-American War, right.
-And it was a tax that was taken off after that war, put back on during World War I, taken off again, put back on during World War II, went up to 10% tax on long-distance service during the Vietnam War and had been steadily on since then.
+And it was a tax that was taken off after that war, put back on during World War I, taken off again, put back on during World War II, went up to 10 percent tax on long-distance service during the Vietnam War and had been steadily on since then.
 And then the IRS was taken to court in the last few years by some large corporations who found a technicality in the way that that piece of legislation was written and took it to court to argue that it wasn’t being applied properly anymore.

 RUTH BENN: Right.